 Last week we discussed how Netflix and Discovery series Frontier interprets the history of the fur trade in Canada during the late 18th century.
 Since it’s International Women’s Day, I’m back with Part II of the Frontier series, this time to talk about women’s roles in the show.

 Frontier explores new world realities for women in the 1770s without disempowering them.
 Characters with no income such as Clenna Dolan (Lyla Porter-Follows) and Chaulk (Kathryn Wilder) must adapt to survive, latching onto benefactors who prove to be manipulative; but they both demonstrate resilience and resourcefulness.
-I won’t drop a big spoiler, but there is one particular character whom I was indignant to see killed off before all her potential had been exercised.
+On the other hand – I won’t drop a big spoiler, but there is one particular character whom I was indignant to see killed off before all her potential had been exercised.
 Yet for the most part in Frontier, we’re shown so many unique women with examples of strength and vulnerability (which are not mutually exclusive traits, I might add).

 Prolific Indigenous actress Tantoo Cardinal plays Kamenna, chief of the Cree Lake Walkers who are integral trade partners to some of the fur traders.
 Elizabeth Carruthers (Katie McGrath) runs her own company after the death of her husband, and she is a shrewd and calculating businesswoman.
 Josephette (Karen LeBlanc) steers the Brown Bros.’ company better than they do.